garcia-nacho/garcia-nacho.github.io/_posts/2019-01-01-CartPole-Under-the-Hood.md

                      keep_cross_validation_predictions = TRUE,
                      epochs = 10) </code></pre>

-After the training step, I checked the performance of the model on the test set, it predicted 2 of the 3 working agents and predicted as positive only one out of 100 non-working agents, so it is good enough for the purpose.{: style="text-align: justify"}
+After the training step, I checked the performance of the model on the test set, it predicted 2 of the 3 working agents and predicted as positive only one out of 100 non-working agents, so it is good enough for the purpose.
+{: style="text-align: justify"}

 <pre><code>P<-h2o.predict(NNet, df.h2oTest)
 dfWeightsTest$predicted<-as.vector(P$predict)</code></pre>

 ![P2Predicitions](/images/P2Predicitions.png)

-Next, I created 1000 new agents by generating a matrix of random sets of weights:{: style="text-align: justify"}
+Next, I created 1000 new agents by generating a matrix of random sets of weights:
+{: style="text-align: justify"}

 <pre><code>weights.space <- as.data.frame(matrix(runif(10000, min = -1, max = 1), ncol = 10, nrow = 1000))
 weights.space.h2o <- as.h2o(weights.space)</code></pre>

-I re-trained the model merging the training and the testing sets and predicted which agents in the matrix would solve the CartPole.{: style="text-align: justify"}
+I re-trained the model merging the training and the testing sets and predicted which agents in the matrix would solve the CartPole.
+{: style="text-align: justify"}
 <pre><code>Agent.Pred<-h2o.predict(NNet, weights.space.h2o)
 weights.space$predicted<-as.vector(Agent.Pred$predict)</code></pre>

 It predicted 108 out of 1000 agents to be working.
 Let's try them out in the gym environment:
+{: style="text-align: justify"}
 <pre><code>#Restart the gym
 instance_id <- env_create(server, env_id)
 Agents<-subset(weights.space, weights.space$predicted == 1)